JANECEA/FileSurfer/docs/UserGuide.md

    - Result will be for example: "new_image (1).png, new_image(2).png, new_image (3).png" ... etc.

 #### Searching
-1. Input your query into the serach bar.
+1. Input your query into the search bar.
 2. Press `Enter` to start searching.
 3. Click the `Middle mouse button` on any entry to open its location or click the `X` button to stop searching.